IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 Interactive real-time communication imposes a lot of requirements on the transport; therefore, a robust, efficient rate adaptation for all access types is an important part of interactive real-time communications, as the transmission channel bandwidth can vary over time.

-Wireless access such as 4G and 5G, which is an integral part of the current Internet, increases the importance of rate adaptation as the channel bandwidth of a default LTE bearer {{QoS-3GPP}} can change considerably in a very short time frame.
+Wireless access such as LTE and 5G, which is an integral part of the current Internet, increases the importance of rate adaptation as the channel bandwidth of a default LTE bearer {{QoS-3GPP}} can change considerably in a very short time frame.
 Thus, a rate adaptation solution for interactive real-time media, such as WebRTC {{RFC7478}}, should be both quick and be able to operate over a large range in channel capacity.

 This memo describes Self-Clocked Rate Adaptation for Multimedia (SCReAM), a solution that implements congestion control for RTP streams {{RFC3550}}.
 While SCReAM was originally devised for WebRTC, it can also be used for other applications where congestion control of RTP streams is necessary.
 SCReAM is based on the self-clocking principle of TCP and uses techniques similar to what is used in the rate adaptation algorithm based on Low Extra Delay Background Transport (LEDBAT) {{RFC6817}}.

 SCReAM is not entirely self-clocked as it augments self-clocking with pacing and a minimum send rate.
-SCReAM can take advantage of Explicit Congestion Notification (ECN) and Low Latency Low Loss and Scalablle throughput (L4S) in cases where ECN or L4S is supported by the network and the hosts.
+SCReAM can take advantage of Explicit Congestion Notification (ECN) and Low Latency Low Loss and Scalable throughput (L4S) in cases where ECN or L4S is supported by the network and the hosts.
 However, ECN or L4S is not required for the basic congestion control functionality in SCReAM.

 This specification replaces the previous experimental version {{RFC8298}}.
 There are many and fairly significant changes to the SCREAM algorithm.